How To Treat Poison Ivy, Oak, & Sumac With Basic First Aid

 Do you know what poison ivy is?
-Have you ever had an especially intense itch?
-Of course you have, don’t lie.
+How about poison oak?
+Poison sumac?
+Have you ever had an unusually intense itch?
+Of course, you have, don’t lie.
 Think about how crazy it drove you, and how you wanted nothing more than to make it stop.
 Remember how awesome it felt to scratch that itch and finally get relief?

-If you’ve ever had the misfortune of getting into one of these plants, then you already know the misery that follows.
+If you’ve ever had the misfortune of getting into one of these nasty plants, then you already know the misery that follows your body’s allergic reaction.
 Worse yet is when you get it while you’re on a long ride or while on a camping trip.
-Here’s how you can make the best out of the situation with basic first aid.
+Here’s how you can make the best out of the situation using basic first aid.

 What Is Poison Ivy, Oak, and Sumac?

-All three are plants that produce the toxic oil called urushiol (u-rush-iol) as a means of protection from potential predators.
-When these toxins come into contact with your skin, they can cause severe itching, rashes, and blisters.
+All three are plants that produce the toxic oil called urushiol (oo–roo-shee-awl, -ol) as a means of protection from potential predators.
+When these toxins come into direct contact with your skin, they can cause severe itching, rashes, and blisters.

-Poison Ivy is a vine-like plant that has a red stem with three leaves.
-It is located throughout most of the lower 48 and is often found along rivers and other damp, wooded areas.
+What Does Poison Ivy Look Like? – Poison ivy is a vine-like plant that has a red stem with three leaves.
+Poison Ivy is located throughout most of the lower 48 and is often found along rivers and other damp, wooded areas.

-Poison Oak is a shrub-like plant that also has three leaves.
-It is located in the western part of the United States and is found mostly in forests and woodlands.
+How To Identify Poison Oak – Poison Oak is a shrub-like plant that also has three leaves.
+Poison oak is located in the western part of the United States and is found mostly in forests and woodlands.

-Poison Sumac is a woody shrub that can have up to 13 leaves arranged in pairs.
-It is very prominent up and down the Mississippi River.
+What Does Poison Sumac Look Like? – Poison Sumac is a woody shrub that can have up to 13 leaves arranged in pairs.
+Poison sumac is very prominent up and down the Mississippi River.

-- In most instances, the itching will be fairly intense.
-This is the most common symptom of these plants, and is usually the clearest indicator that you’ve come into contact with one of them.
+- In most instances, a skin rash will appear, and the itching will be fairly intense.
+This is the most common symptom of poison ivy oak, and sumac, and is usually the clearest indicator that you’ve come into contact with one of them.

 - A red, bumpy rash will most likely form on the affected area(s).
 The rash will vary in size depending on the amount of exposure to the toxin.